John brings knowledge and leadership to the team with extensive experience in film and television spanning 40 years.

 Picture & Sound Editorial

 With an academic education in Musical Arts (BMA, Victoria University of Wellington) and many years experience in the film-sound world, Matt heads the editorial team at POW Studios.
 He places equal importance on the artistic and technical aspects of sound effects and design.
-Matt will work closely with the production team to find the creative voice of the show and ensure this is expressed clearly and confidently.
+When working on a film or televsion series, Matt works closely with the production team to find the creative voice of the show and ensure this is expressed clearly and confidently.

 Matt has held teaching posts at Victoria University and Toi Whakaari: New Zealand Drama School.